 Southwestern Community College is an official Pearson Vue Testing Center offering the GED® test as well as the Hi-Set test.
 The assessment provides adults the opportunity to earn a high school credential, and goes further by measuring career-and college-readiness skills that are the focus of today's curriculum and tomorrow's success.
 The content areas-literacy, mathematics, science, and social studies-will measure a foundational core of knowledge and skills that are essential for career and college readiness.
-The cost of the GED® Test is \$80 and the cost of HiSet Test is \$50.
+The cost of the GED® Test is \$80 and the cost of HiSet Test is \$75.

-Individuals receiving a total passing score are awarded a High School Equivalency Certificate by the North Carolina Department of Public Instruction.
+Individuals receiving a total passing score are awarded a High School Equivalency Certificate.
 This certificate may be accepted as an equivalent to a high school diploma when being considered for employment, seeking a job promotion or applying for admission into a college or university.